organi2e/ANTP/README.md

 ### What's this
 ------
-A utility to synchronous system [RTC](https://en.wikipedia.org/wiki/Real-time_clock) between several nearby machines they are offline or cannot connect to global ntp server.
+A utility to synchronous system [RTC](https://en.wikipedia.org/wiki/Real-time_clock) between several nearby machines they are offline or cannot connect to any public ntp servers.

 ### Build dependency
 ------
-XCode9.x, Swift 4.x and macOS 10.13
+XCode9.x, Swift 4.x and macOS 10.13.x

 ### How to use
 ------